KristianLyng/varnishfoo/chapter-2.rst

 - Show complete response headers.

-Some suggestions for Windows users are ``curl`` in Powershell, Charles Web Debugging Proxy, the "Test and Rest Client" in PhpStorm, an "Adanced RST client" Chrome extension, or simply SSH'ing to a GNU/Linux VM and using one of the many tools available there.
+Some suggestions for Windows users are ``curl`` in Powershell, Charles Web Debugging Proxy, the "Test and Rest Client" in PhpStorm, an "Adanced REST client" Chrome extension, or simply SSH'ing to a GNU/Linux VM and using one of the many tools available there.
 The list goes on, and so it could for Mac OS X and Linux too.